-There are several herbicides that are good at Bermudagrass.
-Unfortunately, controlling most of the effective herbicides are nonselective and will harm other vegetation.
-Imazapvr works well in controlling Bermudagrass.
+There are several herbicides that are good at controlling Bermudagrass.
+Unfortunately, most of the effective herbicides are nonselective and will harm other vegetation.

+Imazapyr works well in controlling Bermudagrass.
 Glyphosate, which now has many trade names, provides some control on Bermudagrass, but multiple treatments are required.
 Read and follow the label directions when handling and applying pesticides.

-Bermudagrass has stolons and rhizomes that can root at the nodes.
+Bermudagrass has stolen and rhizomes that can root at the nodes.
 This makes mechanical control methods such as disking and harrowing of little to no effect and usually spreads the plant to new areas.